What Are The Lines On A Lacrosse Field?

 Every lacrosse field has four main lines:

 The boundary lines of the lacrosse field are made up of the end lines and sidelines and determine when a player is in-bounds and out-of-bounds.
 When the ball crosses over the end line or sideline or a player touches the line with their feet, the official will blow the whistle signal that play is out-of-bounds.
-When the game was originally invented and long into the modern era, lacrosse was played with "soft" boundary lines.
-You can learn the rules of the boundary lines by reading, Lacrosse Boundary Rules.
+When the game was originally invented and long into the modern era, lacrosse was played with “soft” boundary lines.

 In addition, lacrosse fields also have a goal crease for each team that is used to dictate scoring rules in the game.
 The goal apparatus is situated inside the crease, which is delineated by a circle that is nine feet across.
 The goaltender protects the goal inside the crease, and attacking players are not allowed inside the crease area with the exception of a scoring chance known as a dive.
 Players are allowed to move and pass the ball behind the crease.